 The route is punctuated by the stops at every yellow-painted Station House, some of which have a village background of varying sizes, and others appear to have nothing more than the station in sight.
 Yet passengers embark and disembark, and you wonder where they must be returning to as there isn’t a house in sight for miles.

 No matter how remote we might be traveling, without fail, smartly drThe chugging train.essed Station Managers wearing red peaked hats stand proudly on the platforms holding their mini lollipops signals: it’s a job they take seriously and when he turns his signal to green, there is a mild rush of people hugging goodbyes before continuing on their journey to the next village or two along.

 These observations and some conversing with fellow passengers are the only things to entertain me, although I do manage to stretch my legs and stand outside to balance in between the connections of the carriages a few times before being told off by the ticket collectors to get back on the train.

 Flying Buzzards, Startled Deer

 Flying buzzards, startled deer and natural wilderness leaving remnants of animal skulls in its path, give way to descent into the Velingrad valley and the latest spa capital of Bulgaria.
 The tracks follow the design of more spiral contours to aid their ascent of the steep hills and the Ablanitsa River.
 We change direction six times but I lose count of how many tunnels!
-The climax of this feat is reaching the stop at Avromovo, the highest station in the Balkans at 1267 metres above sea level.
+The climax of this feat is reaching the stop at Avromovo, the highest station in the Balkans at 1267 meters above sea level.